 Liquidity risk is the risk that the Company will encounter difficulty in meeting its short-term debt obligations.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they come due; all of the Company's accounts payable are current and due within 90 days of the balance sheet.
-As at November 30, 2023, the Company has accounts payable of \$1,003,573 which are due within 30 days or on demand.
-Subsequent to the period ended November 30, 2023, the Company closed the first tranche of a non-brokered private placement of securities and raised aggregate gross proceeds of \$2,000,000.
+As at February 29, 2024, the Company had accounts payable of \$414,731 which are due within 30 days or on demand.